Time Management in IT

 Do you sometimes feel like so much information is flooding you, that you are experiencing a form of information overload?
 Your own personalized form of a denial of service attack?
 Working with technology can be overwhelming, and in an increasingly distracted and information saturated world; it is easy for your system to crash.
 Anyone else have about a dozen windows open on their computer right now?
 Have you received text messages, glanced at social media, responded to an email; all within the last ten minutes?
 We often do this to ourselves, by allowing a excessive amount of information and distractions to overwhelm us to a state where we are unable to function effectively.
 Learning to say no, to the right things, has never been more important; especially if you want to improve Time Management in IT efforts faced by your team.

-In the book, The Simplicity Principle – Six Steps Towards Clarity in a Complex World by Julia Hobsbawm, we are taught to apply something known as the Hexagon Action to bring more simplicity to our lives.
-In concepts taken from the ever enduring example of honeybees, Julia Hobsbawm suggests we contemplate six key areas; Clarity, Individuality, Reset, Knowledge, Networks and Time.
+In the book, The Simplicity Principle – Six Steps Towards Clarity in a Complex World by Julia Hobsbawm, we are taught to apply something known as the Hexagon Action.
+This is to help bring more simplicity to our lives.
+In concepts taken from the ever enduring example of honeybees, Julia Hobsbawm suggests we contemplate six key areas.
+Clarity, Individuality, Reset, Knowledge, Networks and Time.

 In an effort to simplify (ha!), let’s focus for a moment on clarity.
 Have you had that “what was I about to do” moment lately?
 If you have, you need to spend some time on clarity.
 Chances are a distraction caused you to lose focus, and to forget the task you were about to begin or worse, …complete.
 A study by the University of California uncovered that each time you check a news feed or Twitter, it takes an incredible 23+ minutes to regain your original attention and focus.
 No surprise why some employers have asked us to block social media sites on their networks.

 With more and more employees working remotely, big brother won’t be able to help ensure you aren’t losing your focus.
 We need to individually take more accountability for how we use and spend our time.
-Simplifying our lives and building your own toolkit of technical and functional controls that will help you waste less time, is essential.
+Simplifying our lives in ways that help you waste less time, is essential.
 There are tools we use to help simplify communication and scheduling, that have made a world of difference for our team.
 Password managers for example, help ensure we are not wasting time constantly resetting and re-communicating new passwords out to employees.
-Some clients of ours have gone so far as to get rid of passwords altogether, with either single sign on or even better; no password solutions, to alleviate constraints on their help desk usage.
+Some clients of ours have gone so far as to get rid of passwords altogether.
+With, for example, either single sign-on or even better, password-less solutions, to alleviate constraints on their help desk usage.

-If your company is struggling to work effectively in the new remote normal we are facing, look into ways to minimize distractions and encourage more simplicity in the daily routines of your employees.
+If your company is struggling to work effectively in the new remote normal we are facing, look into ways to minimize distractions.
+Encourage more simplicity in the daily routines of your employees.
 Given modern distractions, Time Management in IT has never been more important.
 Many modern cloud based platforms have tools to help you understand when and how your employees are working; let our team know how we can assist you.

 Develop a non-threatening and open environment where you can speak candidly with your employee base on how working from home is or is not working for them.
 You can find ways to use each hour they are on the clock more effectively, with less anxiety or loss of productivity.
-Steve Jobs said it well, “You cannot mandate productivity, you must provide the tools to let people become their best.”
-Do you have IT Questions?
+Steve jobs said it well, “You cannot mandate productivity, you must provide the tools to let people become their best.”